marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    > At the moment DNS will still be pointing to the LAN DNS server.
 You can see this by testing with `dig ocp.lan`.

-   Change the LAN nic (ens192) to use 127.0.0.1 for DNS AND ensure `Ignore automatically Obtained DNS parameters` is ticked
+   Change the LAN nic (ens192) to use 127.0.0.1 for DNS AND ensure `Ignore automatically Obtained DNS parameters` is ticked Change the LAN nic (ens192) to use ::1 for DNS AND ensure `Ignore automatically Obtained DNS parameters` is ticked

    ```bash
    nmtui-edit ens192